Hiroomi Tosaka

 On February 20, 2021, as he moved his solo project to his own company CDL entertainment(LDH Records), where he can produce on his own, he changed his stage name as an solo singer into ØMI.

 On October 15, 2021, he released the digital single "ANSWER ...
 SHINE".
 The song "You (Prod.
 SUGA of BTS)" on this single was produced by SUGA from BTS.
-It topped iTunes Top Songs Chart in 42 countries and regions around the world, and ranked #3 on Billboard World Digital Song Sales Weekly Charts.
+It topped iTunes Top Songs Chart in 42 countries and regions around the world, and ranked No. 3 on Billboard World Digital Song Sales Weekly Charts.

 Early life

 Hiroomi Tosaka was born on March 12, 1987, in Tokyo, Japan.
-He did not have too much enthusiasm about studying as a high school student, so he decided to went to a technical college for hairstylists after high school without too much consideration about his future.
+He did not have too much enthusiasm about studying as a high school student, so he decided to go to a technical college for hairstylists after high school without too much consideration about his future.
 He went to Kubota Barber Beauty College, and after graduation, he worked at a hair salon.
 He quit his job after 6 months and started to work as a shop assistant at an apparel store in Daikanyamachō, Shibuya.
 The customers he served during that times included Takahiro and Ryohei Suzuki.

 Though he was always fond of singing, he considered being a singer a dream too unrealistic to achieve, and therefore preferred a future as a hairstylist.
 When he was studying at Kubota Barber Beauty College, Takahiro passed the Vocal Battle Audition 2006: Asian Dream and became a vocalist of Exile.
 Tosaka was very much impressed and inspired by this since Takahiro had also been a hairstylist before the audition.
 For this reason, the dream of becoming a singer became serious for him.